nhsconnect/gpconnect/pages/overview/overview_engage.md

 summary: "Getting started with GP Connect"
 ---

-GP Connect has identified three main customer types:

-**Consumer supplier**
-<br>The developer of an application that uses GP Connect FHIR® API – for example, a system supplier in an acute or mental health care setting.

-**Clinical system supplier**
-<br>The supplier of a clinical system that is the source of GP data, such as EMIS Health, INPS Vision, Microtest Health, and TPP.
-Also known as a provider.

-**End-user organisation**
-<br>An organisation that uses a GP Connect service (or commissions the development of a new GP Connect service) to access GP data from more than one clinical system provider.

 <p>This website contains all the technical resources you need to connect between clinical systems and GP data using our {% include tooltip.html type="FHIR&reg;" %} APIs.
+We have identified three main customer types:</p>

+ - Consumer supplier
+ - Clinical system supplier
+ - End-user organisation

 To find out more, follow the relevant link below:</p>

 <div class="row">
          <div class="col-lg-12">
                                                            </div>